 Because Instagram is an image-based social network, you should post engaging, relevant images and brief videos.

-By combining these, you may create a narrative that will appear at the top of users’ feeds rather than blending in with other postings.
+By combining these with the help of a reliable video compressor, you may create a narrative that will appear at the top of users’ feeds rather than blending in with other postings.

 Pinterest is likewise heavily focused on images.
 On themed boards, individuals do in fact pin photos.
 Therefore, you should center your Pinterest content on a pinnable image.

 If your target market is mostly female, Pinterest might be ideal for artistically showing items.

 Since LinkedIn is a professional network, you must make sure that all of your postings are appropriate for its users.